Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Boosted Protease Inhibitor Monotherapy

-The strategy of switching virologically suppressed patients without PI resistance from one ART regimen to PI/r monotherapy has been evaluated in several studies.
-The rationale for this strategy is to avoid NRTI toxicities and decrease costs, while taking advantage of the high barrier to resistance of PIs.
-PI/r monotherapy maintains virologic suppression in most patients, but at lower rates than regimens that include one or two NRTIs.17,23,24 Low-level viremia, generally without the emergence of PI resistance, appears to be more common with monotherapy.
-In most studies, resumption of NRTIs in patients experiencing low-level viral rebound has led to re-suppression.25-28
+The strategy of switching patients with virologic suppression without PI resistance from one ART regimen to PI/r monotherapy has been evaluated in several studies.
+The rationale for this strategy is to avoid NRTI toxicities and decrease costs while taking advantage of the high barrier to resistance of PIs.
+PI/r monotherapy maintains virologic suppression in most patients, but at lower rates than regimens that include one or two NRTIs.37-39 Low-level viremia, generally without the emergence of PI resistance, appears to be more common with monotherapy than with regimens that include one or two NRTIs.
+In most studies, resuming NRTIs in patients who are experiencing low-level viral rebound has led to re-suppression.40-43 No clinical trials evaluating the use of coformulated PI/c regimens as monotherapy or comparing different PI/r monotherapy regimens have been conducted.
+On the basis of the results from these studies, boosted PI monotherapy is not recommended (AI).

-The strategy of switching virologically suppressed patients to DTG monotherapy has been evaluated in uncontrolled trials29 and in cohorts.30 It is associated with an unacceptable risk of virological failure and subsequent development of resistance.
-This strategy cannot be recommended (AII).
+The strategy of switching virologically suppressed patients to DTG monotherapy has been evaluated in cohort studies and in clinical practice,44,45 as well as in a randomized controlled trial.46 This strategy has been associated with an unacceptable risk of virologic failure and subsequent development of INSTI resistance; therefore, it is not recommended (AI).

 Boosted Atazanavir plus Raltegravir